sdslabs/sdslabs.github.com/_posts/2019/2019-10-13-announcing-rubeus-engine-2.md

 The game object creation API has been made simpler by allowing for more flexible ways to provide the game objects with their data.
 We also cleaned up a lot of code at the user side of things to allow for a much less overwhelming interface to the engine.

 ## Lesser Dependencies = Lesser Build Times
 We have dropped our dependency on Vcpkg, the C++ package manager that we were using in v1.0.
 All dependencies are now distributed with the engine, except for some system libraries that have been mentioned in our [setup procedure](https://github.com/sdslabs/Rubeus/blob/v2/SETUP.md).
-You might see that our build process got reduced tenfold and we are glad about it.
+You might see that our engine build times got reduced almost tenfold and we are glad about it.

 Along with all these new additions, we have done a lot of bug fixes under the hood that help optimize the performance of Rubeus games and allow less open ground for bugs to creep in.